Layerpath/layerpath-docs/docs/quick-start/sign-up.md

 ### Workspace Creation

-LayerPath will automatically create your first workspace where you can:
+Layerpath will automatically create your first workspace where you can:

 - Create and organize your projects
 - Invite team members